 On November 22, 1942 or November 23, 1942 took off from Torrens Creek Airfield as one of six or seven B-17s on a bombing mission against a convoy of four Japanese destroyers reported off the southern coast of New Britain or Huon Gulf off Lae.
 Four of the B-17s failed to locate the convoy.

 Steve Birdsall adds:

-During January 1943 transferred to the 43rd Bombardment Group, 64th Bombardment Squadron.
+During January 1943 transferred to the 64th Bombardment Squadron (64th BS).
 Nicknamed "Super Snooper".

-Returned to the United States and written off during May 1946 (other sources state July 23, 1946).
-Ultimate fate unknown, presumed to have been scrapped sometime afterwards.
+Sometime later in 1944 or early 1945, this B-17 was flown back across the Pacific to the United States.
+During May 1946 written off (other sources state July 23, 1946).
+Ultimate fate unknown, likely scrapped sometime afterwards.

 |Discussion Forum||Daily Updates||Reviews||Museums||Interviews & Oral Histories|